WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/creating-dynamic-blocks.md

 ```
 {% end %}

 Note that this code uses the `wp.components` utility but not `wp.data`.
-Make sure to update the `wp-data` dependency to `wp-compononents` in the PHP code.
+Make sure to update the `wp-data` dependency to `wp-components` in the PHP code.